-Rock the Pistes Festival
+Attend the Rock the Pistes Festival

 If you only ever attend one ski festival in your lifetime, then it will have to be Rock the Pistes.
 It is an annual music festival spread across the entire Portes Du Soleil ski area, held over a period of a week.
-Each resort hosts a series of both indoor and outdoor events, with the draw card being the on-piste concerts.
+Each resort hosts a series of both indoor and outdoor events, with the drawcard being the on-piste concerts.

-I was lucky enough to attend Rock the Pistes this year for a few days and to experience exactly what it is like to attend a concert at high altitude in Portes Du Soleil.
+I attended Rock the Pistes for a few days and to experience exactly what it is like to attend a concert at high altitude in Portes Du Soleil.
 I had such a wonderful time, the atmosphere was electric, the bands were great and the views across the Alps as the backdrop were stunning.

-- Most of the concerts start in the afternoon after lunch.
+Most of the concerts start in the afternoon after lunch.
 So if you don’t want to miss out on skiing, get up for the first run of the morning.
 Then you get the best of both worlds, skiing and music.

-Having fun trying to create a 360 in the VIP area at Rock the Pistes Festival
+360 in the VIP area at Rock the Pistes Festival

-Given the size of Champéry Ski Village, there is plenty of different types of accommodation available and everything is within 10-15mins walking distance from the centre of town and also the main gondola Télépherique Champéry – Croix-de-Culet.
+Given the size, there are plenty of different types of accommodation in Champéry available.
+With everything being within 10-15mins walking distance from the centre of town and also the main gondola Télépherique Champéry – Croix-de-Culet.

-Le Chalet de l’Atelier Champery
+Le Chalet de l’Atelier

 The Lodge Champéry by Mrs Miggins

-If you close your eyes and imagine a luxury chalet with your own private hot tub with the most amazing views of the Swiss Alps, then The Lodge Champery by Mrs Miggins is definitely your place.
-Not only does this place have everything you want from a private chalet but it is in the prime position, 1-minute walk to the Télépherique Champéry – Croix-de-Culet and to the Palladium Centre and supermarket.
+If you close your eyes and imagine a luxury chalet with your own private hot tub and amazing views of the Swiss Alps, then The Lodge Champery by Mrs Miggins is definitely your place.
+Not only does this place have everything you want from a private chalet but it is in the prime position.
+Just 1-minute walk to the Télépherique Champéry – Croix-de-Culet and to the Palladium Centre and supermarket.

 The Croix de Culet

-If you are not hungry but still want to enjoy the views that is not a problem, as you can also stop in there for a coffee or apre-ski while taking in the views.
+If you are not hungry but still want to enjoy the views that is not a problem, as you can also stop in there for a coffee or apres-ski while taking in the views.

 Le Nord Cafe